ebk45/acebook-team-byteme/README.md

 # acebook-team-byteme

+Acebook is a Facebook clone that is developed by a remarkable agile team in 2-week time.
+The features are built based on user stories listed in the following section.

 ### User Stories

 ```
 As a user,
 As a user, So i can share whats going on in my life,